escuderoemanuel/KittenApp/doc.md

-# Prueba Técnica Jr-Trainee Fetch
+# Fetching Technical Test for Jr and Trainee

-1. En consola 'npm create vite@latest'
+1. On the console: 'npm create vite@latest'
-2. Nombre del Proyecto 'KittenApp'
+2. Project's name:'KittenApp'
-3. Nombre del package 'kittenapp'
+3. Package's name: 'kittenapp'
-4. Si nos dejan, elegir 'React', sino 'Vanilla' y luego 'JavaScript'
+4. If we can, choose 'React', otherwise choose 'Vanilla' and then 'JavaScript'
-5. cd 'KittenApp'
+5. Enter the folder: cd 'KittenApp'
-6. npm install @vitejs/plugin-react -E => Instala el plugin con la versión exacta y crear el entorno de desarrollo
+6. Npm install @vitejs/plugin-react -E => Install the plugins with the exact version and create the development environment.
-7. Instalar 'npm install react react-dom -E' => dependencias que no se han instalado y no están en el package.json
+7. Install 'npm install react react-dom -E' => dependencies that have been not installed and are not in the package.json
-8. Dejar la consola minimizada
+8. Minimize the console
-9. Abrir carpeta con VSCode
+9. Open project folder with VSCode
-10. Crear la configuración de Vite, nuevo archivo 'vite.config.js'
+10. Create the Vite Configuration, in the new file 'vite.config.js'
-11. En el archivo vite.config.js:
+11. In the file vite.config.js:

     - import { defineConfig } from 'vite';
     - import react from '@vitejs/plugin-react';